OregonBanner/experience-manager-65.zh-Hans/help/sites-administering/dhtml-viewer-endoflifefaqs.md

 To transition your viewers to the HTML5 platform, Scene7 offers the following options:

 1. Use one of the Scene7 out-of-box HTML5 viewers, examples of which can be found here: [https://microsite.omniture.com/t2/help/en_US/s7/vlist/vlist.html](https://microsite.omniture.com/t2/help/en_US/s7/vlist/vlist.html)
 1. Configure one of the Scene7 out-of-box HTML5 viewers under the SPS application setup.
-This will allow you to customize certain behavior such as viewer size, transitions, zoom behavior, etc: [https://help.adobe.com/en_US/scene7/using/WS6E593DEA-7D81-4cd6-84B0-85E8BB274176.html](https://help.adobe.com/en_US/scene7/using/WS6E593DEA-7D81-4cd6-84B0-85E8BB274176.html)
+This will let you customize certain behavior such as viewer size, transitions, zoom behavior, etc: [https://help.adobe.com/en_US/scene7/using/WS6E593DEA-7D81-4cd6-84B0-85E8BB274176.html](https://help.adobe.com/en_US/scene7/using/WS6E593DEA-7D81-4cd6-84B0-85E8BB274176.html)
 1. Customize look and feel of the Scene7 out-of-box HTML5 viewers by modifying CSS to change visual design such as button artwork, placement, transparency, background colors, etc: [https://microsite.omniture.com/t2/help/en_US/s7/viewers_ref/index.html#Customizing_HTML5_Viewers](https://microsite.omniture.com/t2/help/en_US/s7/viewers_ref/index.html#Customizing_HTML5_Viewers)
 1. Create a custom HTML5 viewer from scratch using the SDK which can be downloaded here: [https://help.adobe.com/en_US/scene7/using/WSd4272150f67705c11b002eec12fcba4dee6-8000.html](https://help.adobe.com/en_US/scene7/using/WSd4272150f67705c11b002eec12fcba4dee6-8000.html).
 You can engage with professional services to build the custom viewer or have your own web development team build it.